-Traveling with children can be a pretty tough challenge, especially in a foreign country and if you are not sure what to expect.
-These tips and guidelines should help you prepare better and thus make the most out of your family's once-in-a-lifetime trip to the Great Wall of China.
+Traveling with children can be a pretty tough challenge, especially in a foreign country and if you are not sure what to expect… when it should be fun and educational.
+These tips and guidelines should help you prepare better, and thus make the most out of your family's once-in-a-life time trip to the Great Wall of China.

-Seasonal supplies: again, especially during summer's peak season, make sure that you bring enough water to keep the whole family hydrated!
-On top of that, sunscreen may be a good idea, as well as hats.
+What to bring: Make sure that you bring enough water to keep the whole family hydrated!
+Sunscreen may be a good idea, as well as hats, and waterproofs, just in case.
 It can get extremely hot on top of the wall as it is very exposed.
-Also beware in winter, when it can be extremely cold and windy.
+Also beware in winter, and in inclement weather, when it can be extremely cold and windy.

 If your children are very young, make sure that you have the carrier ready to carry them on your back, this will make the trip a lot easier for everyone.
-Especially for those children who are not yet walking steadily or tend to be clumsy.
+Especially for those children who are not yet walking steadily or tend to find trouble easily.